 - Equity (stay and play);

 - Identity (design for country & community);

 - Greenery (blue green grid);

 - Urbanity (more than just an airport);

 - Mobility (movement & place);

 - Wellness (healthy city); and

 - Resilience (an innovative ecosystem).

 The known and potential non-Aboriginal historic heritage values of the Project Area were presented at the EbD Workshop.
-The design process involved the careful consideration of these known values and resulted in an understanding of the potential of these sites to contribute to the overall Williamtown SAP vision for a place-led approach to design.
+The design process involved the consideration of these known values.

 6.2 Structure Plan Appraisal